helium/helium-vote-proxies/README.md

 # What is a Voting Proxy?

-**Note: This is currently a work in progress based on a [proposal in Helium](https://github.com/helium/HIP/pull/925).
-Details are subject to change as discussion continues.

 A voting proxy is a wallet that can vote on behalf of other wallets.
 A voting wallet can choose to assign their votes to a given proxy.

 An example of this would be assigning your voting power to your friend who knows more about Helium.